 We’ll go through the most important settings for the field here:

-- Label: this is the title of the field (which appears above it).
-Set it to ‘Add your slogan to the back’.
+- Label: This is the title of the field (which appears above it).
+Set it to “Add your slogan here.”

 Once you’ve added all information, publish or update your product and you’re done!